officelearn/azure-docs.sv-se/articles/iot-dps/quick-enroll-device-x509-csharp.md

 ## <a name="run-the-enrollment-group-sample"></a>Köra exemplet för registrering av grupp

 Kör exemplet i Visual Studio för att skapa registreringsgruppen.
-När du har skapat fönstret visas egenskaperna för den nya registrerings gruppen i kommando tolken.
+On successful creation, the Command Prompt window displays the properties of the new enrollment group.

-Du kan kontrol lera att registrerings gruppen har skapats.
-Gå till sammanfattning av enhets etablerings tjänsten och välj **Hantera**registreringar och välj sedan **registrerings grupper**.
+You can verify that the enrollment group has been created.
+Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Enrollment Groups**.
 Du bör se en ny registreringspost som motsvarar det registrerings-ID som du använde i exemplet.

 ![Egenskaper för registrering i portalen](media/quick-enroll-device-x509-csharp/verify-enrollment-portal-vs2019.png)

-Välj posten för att verifiera tumavtryck för certifikatet och andra egenskaper för posten.
+Select the entry to verify the certificate thumbprint and other properties for the entry.

 ## <a name="clean-up-resources"></a>Rensa resurser

-Om du planerar att utforska C# tjänst exemplet ska du inte rensa resurserna som du skapade i den här snabb starten.
-Annars kan du använda följande steg för att ta bort alla resurser som skapats i den här snabb starten.
+If you plan to explore the C# service sample, don't clean up the resources created in this quickstart.
+Otherwise, use the following steps to delete all resources created by this quickstart.

-1. Stäng fönstret C# exempel på utdata på datorn.
+1. Close the C# sample output window on your computer.

-1. Gå till enhets etablerings tjänsten i Azure Portal, Välj **Hantera registreringar**och välj sedan **registrerings grupper**.
-Välj *registrerings-ID* för registrerings posten du skapade med den här snabb starten och välj **ta bort**.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select **Enrollment Groups**.
+Select the *Registration ID* for the enrollment entry you created using this quickstart and select **Delete**.

-1. Från enhets etablerings tjänsten i Azure Portal väljer du **certifikat**, väljer det certifikat som du laddade upp för den här snabb starten och väljer **ta bort** högst upp i **certifikat information**.
+1. From your Device Provisioning service in the Azure portal, select **Certificates**, choose the certificate you uploaded for this quickstart, and select **Delete** at the top of **Certificate Details**.

 ## <a name="next-steps"></a>Nästa steg

-I den här snabb starten skapade du en registrerings grupp för ett X. 509-mellanliggande eller rot certifikat utfärdares certifikat med hjälp av Azure IoT Hub Device Provisioning Service.
+In this quickstart, you created an enrollment group for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Om du vill ha mer djupgående information om enhetsetablering kan du fortsätta till självstudien om konfiguration av Device Provisioning-tjänsten i Azure-portalen.

 > [!div class="nextstepaction"]
 > [Självstudier om Azure IoT Hub Device Provisioning-tjänsten](./tutorial-set-up-cloud.md)